farizkiyazid/orderappGitTraining/README.md

 # orderappGitTraining

-Training using git in orderapp
+Training using git in orderapp.

+Training to get latest branch production